Sermon - Ordinary Sunday 19, Year C RCL Resources Index | DBHome |

 He told a number of parables which contained a warning of people missing out when they were not ready: remember the foolish young bridesmaids who were not ready with oil in their lamps [Matthew 25:1-13].
 Emphasis was placed on the fear of missing out, but in the first of these parables today there is something extraordinary by way of reward for being ready when the master returns from the wedding very late at night or in the early morning and finds his servants or slaves ready to open the door to him:

-See how they sit down to a meal at a very strange hour, in the middle of the night or in the early morning, and how, even more strangely, the master waits on his servants.
-Now, we know that Jesus himself did that, in a parable of action, when at the Last Supper he took the role of a slave and washed his disciples feet, but the story he told here must have struck his hearers at the time in a strange way: the master serving his slaves a celebratory meal in the middle of the night!
+See how the master too was made ready for action - "he will fasten his belt" - he would made himself ready for service.
+The really strange thing about it was that it was that they, the servants or slaves, who were to sit down to a meal and be waited on - by their master.
+The strangeness of it is emphasised by its being at a very strange hour, in the middle of the night or in the early morning..
+Now, we know that Jesus himself did that later when in a parable of action, at the Last Supper he took the role of a slave and washed his disciples feet.
+But the story he told here must have struck his hearers at the time in a strange way: the master serving his slaves a celebratory meal in the middle of the night!
+Extraordinary things happen when they are not expected.
+Be ready, and you will be blessed.

-At other times Jesus had appealed to their conventional wisdom about the relations between masters and servants:
+At other times Jesus had appealed to their conventional wisdom about the relations between masters and servants, before making the point that he would be their servant:

 What does that mean for us today?